codemodsquad/astx/README.md

 - Grasp uses the Acorn parser, which doesn't support TypeScript or Flow code AFAIK
 - Hasn't been updated in 4 years
-- Grasp's replace pattern syntax is clunkier, placeholders don't match the find pattern syntax:
+- Grasp's replace pattern syntax is clunkier, doesn't match the find pattern syntax:
   `grasp -e 'setValue($k, $v, true)' -R 'setValueSilently({{k}}, {{v}})' file.js`
 - It has its own DSL (SQuery) that's pretty limited and has a slight learning curve
-- I wanted to leverage the power of jscodeshift for advanced use cases that are probably awkward/impossible in Grasp
+- I wanted a `jscodeshift`-like API I could use in JS for advanced use cases that are probably awkward/impossible in Grasp

 So the philosophy of `astx` is:

-- **Use jscodeshift (and recast) as a solid foundation**
-- **Provide a simple find and replace API that's ideal for simple cases and has minimum learning curve**
+- **Provide a simple find and replace pattern syntax that's ideal for simple cases and has minimum learning curve**
-- **Use javascript + jscodeshift for anything more complex, so that you have unlimited flexibility**
+- **Use the same search and replace pattern syntax in the javascript API for anything more complex, so that you have unlimited flexibility**

-Jscodeshift has a learning curve, but it's worth learning if you want to do any nontrivial codemods.
 Paste your code into [AST Explorer](https://astexplorer.net/) if you need to learn about the structure of the AST.

 # API